stormchaserroleplaying/stormchaserRPG/Introduction/HowtoPlay/index.md

 This simple rule governs the resolution of most tasks in play.
 More detailed rules for using the d20 in the game can be found under [Using Ability Scores](https://stormchaserroleplaying.com/stormchaserRPG/UsingAbilityScores/).

-## Advantage and Disadvantage
+## +1d and -1d
-Sometimes, an ability check or attack roll is modified by special situations called advantage and disadvantage.
-Advantage reflects the positive circumstances surrounding a d20 roll, while disadvantage reflects the opposite.
-When you have either advantage or disadvantage, you roll an additional d20 when you make the roll.
-If you have advantage, use the highest of the rolls and, if you have disadvantage, use the lower roll.
-For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
-If you instead have advantage and roll those numbers, you use the 17.
+Sometimes, an ability check or attack roll is modified by special situations that add or remove dice from your d20 dice pool.
+These modifiers are referred to as +1d and -1d. +1d reflects a positive circumstance surrounding a d20 roll, while -1d reflects the opposite.
+A modifier of +1d adds an additional d20 to your dice pool when you make the roll benefiting from that bonus.
+A modifier of -1d removes a d20 from your dice pool when you make the roll suffering that penalty.

+If the total number of dice in your pool is positive, use the highest of the rolls and, if the total number of dice in your pool drops below 1, use the lower roll.
+For example, if your dice pool would be reduced to 0, roll 2d20 and take the lower of the two.
+If you then roll a 17 and a 5, you use the 5.
+If you instead have 2 dice in your pool and roll those numbers, you use the 17.

 If you have advantage on a damage roll, you similarly roll all the dice twice and take the better result.